junior-devleague/jr-devleague-unity-projects/exercises/MainMenu/README.md

 13. Next, we can add about 70px of padding all around to push the buttons back into place.

 14. Duplicate our current panel and call it "Help Panel".
-Deactivate the MainMenuPanel.
+DRAG IT OUT OF THE MAINMENUPANEL, IT IS NOT A CHILD OF THE MAINMENUPANEL, IT IS A CHILD OF THE CANVAS! <-- Later steps will not work if this hasn't changed.
+Then, Deactivate the MainMenuPanel.

+14b.
+Go to the Main Menu Panel's transform, click the gear icon, copy the component.
+Go to HelpPanel and paste the component in.
+This will ensure the two panels stay the same.

 15. Delete the different menu options except for the back option